Historic center of Mexico City: Notable sites south of the Zócalo

-The Supreme Court of Justice of the Nation is located just off the main plaza of Mexico City on the corners of Pino Suárez and Carranza Streets.
+The Supreme Court of Justice of the Nation is located just off the Zócalo, on the corners of Pino Suárez and Carranza Streets.
 It was built between 1935 and 1941 by Antonio Muñoz Garcia.
 Prior to the Conquest, this site was reserved for the ritual known as "Dance of the Flyers" which is still practiced today in Papantla.
 Its ownership was in dispute during much of the colonial period, eventually becoming the site of a very large market known as El Volador.
 The interior of the building contains four panels painted in 1941 by José Clemente Orozco, two of which are named "The Social Labor Movement" and "National Wealth."
 There is also one mural done by American artist George Biddle entitled "War and Peace" at the entrance to the library.